nneubert/TeikoTechnicalNathanielNeubert/README.md

 streamlit run dashboard.py

 in the terminal.
 This will also provide the link to the dashboard.
-The results will take a minute to load but will be completed soon.
+The results will take a minute to load.

 I divided the csv into four main tables. projects -> many subjects